moenga60/moenga60/README.md

 Welcome to my GitHub!
 I'm a full-stack software engineer passionate about building scalable web applications, AI-powered tools, and intuitive user interfaces.

 - 🧠 Machine Learning & AI Enthusiast
-- 🛠️ Currently building: an event ticketing system and a Chama app
 - 🌍 Based in Kenya | Open to remote opportunities

 ---